aashish-khub/bm_outperformers_project/README.md

 │
 ├── README.md: Main documentation
 ```
+## Results
+### Model Performance
+Each of the machine learning models demonstrated unique strengths and challenges:

+- Logistic Regression: This model provided a reliable baseline, but its linear nature limited its ability to capture complex relationships within the data.
+- K-Nearest Neighbors (KNN): It performed adequately but faced challenges with scalability and imbalanced data.
+- Random Forest: This model effectively captured non-linear relationships and interactions between features but required careful hyperparameter tuning to prevent overfitting.
+- Support Vector Classifier (SVC): While this model was strong at handling non-linear data, it suffered from lower precision due to class imbalance.
+- XGBoost: This gradient boosting algorithm excelled at handling imbalanced datasets and delivered robust performance, especially after tuning.
+- Stacking Classifier: By combining Logistic Regression, Random Forest, and XGBoost, this ensemble model demonstrated the most balanced and consistent performance across various metrics, making it the best-performing model overall.
+### Trading Strategy Results
+The predictions from the Stacking Classifier were used to simulate a trading strategy.
+The strategy involved allocating equal capital to all stocks predicted to outperform the benchmark each week.

+- Portfolio Performance: While the simulated portfolio generated notable returns over the test period, it slightly underperformed the S&P 500 benchmark due to market volatility and practical constraints.
+- Insights: The strategy demonstrated the potential of machine learning for portfolio construction but revealed limitations, such as ignoring transaction costs, liquidity constraints, and other real-world factors.
 ## Future Work
 Explore advanced time-series models like Long Short-Term Memory (LSTM) networks or Transformers.
 Incorporate alternative data sources like sentiment analysis and macroeconomic indicators.